teiram/atari-st-cpm/readme.md

 end
 ```
 # Changelog
+- 0.5.
+Fixes a bug in the seldsk implementation not preserving A2, that seems to be corrupted by XBIOS floppy read under TOS 1.00.
+TPA moved to $8000 and CPM relocated right under the screen.
 - 0.4.
 Should support 360K and 720K disks dynamically, based on the media descriptor in the bootsector ($F0 for 720K disks and $F1 for 360K disks).
 The media descriptor can be found at position 21 of the bootsector.
 - 0.3.
 Disk caching system refactored to cache a complete track.
 Seems to be faster.
 - 0.2.
 Some experiments with disk sector interleaving.
 TPA shifted to $a84e to avoid collisions with BIOS/XBIOS data (needs confirmation).